meteorhacks/cluster/README.md

 export CLUSTER_DISCOVERY_URL=mongodb://host:port/db,
 # this is the direct URL to your server (it could be a private URL)
 export CLUSTER_ENDPOINT_URL=http://ipaddress
-# mark your server as a web service (this is a must)
+# mark your server as a web service (you can set any name for this)
 export CLUSTER_SERVICE=web
 ```